 Kingdom Metal Works specializes in training at prestigious fabrication/restoration shops all over the USA.
 I will train your crew, on your projects using your machinery to build your crews’ skills while moving your projects forward at the same time.

-It’s been a long stretch for everybody, but my Private One-On-One Metal Shaping Classes will be starting up again this July 2020.
-We are putting all of the recommendations in place for ourselves and our students so that your class can be comfortable and safe.
-If you are interested in scheduling a private class here … More Kingdom Metal Works is Opening Up Again July 2020 for My Private One-On-One Metal Shaping Classes
+It’s been a long stretch for everybody, but my Private One-On-One Metal Shaping workshops will be starting up again this July 2020.
+We are putting all of the recommendations in place for ourselves and our attendees so that your workshop can be comfortable and safe.
+If you are interested in scheduling a private seminar here … More Kingdom Metal Works is Opening Up Again July 2020 for My Private One-On-One Metal Shaping Workshops

 This week I finished up the 1926 Model T Street Rod for my neighbor and friend Albert.
 The final touch was given to the sun visor with shaping, fitting, and finalizing with a polished stainless steel panel.